Brett Davey - Acting City Planner

 Nick Vass-Bowen returned to Ipswich City Council in 2008 and was appointed to the position of Strategic Planning Manager in 2010.

-Nicole Yiannou - Finance and Business Support Supervisor
+Nicole Yiannou - Business Support Manager

 Nicole studied at the Queensland University of Technology and graduated with a Bachelor of Business (Accountancy) in 2009.